 To flourish, a community needs to celebrate all that is wonderful in the world and life.
 Each member of the community is integral to this celebration.All students at Oneness-Family School participate in multiple festivals throughout the year, which celebrate various parts of life, culture, and history.
 Family and friends are invited to be a part of the community and join in the celebrations.
 Teachers incorporate music, costumes, art, and dance inspired and often led by the students to create unique events throughout the year.

 Each year at Oneness-Family School, students prepare a special presentation to honor the light and essence of spiritual paths throughout the ages.
-The elementary classes schedule field trips to churches, synagogues, temples, and other sacred places during the months of November and December, while the Children’s Peace Garden (preschool-kindergarten) studies the culture and traditions of a different group of countries each year.
+The elementary classes schedule field trips to churches, synagogues, temples, and other sacred places during November and December, while the Children’s Peace Garden (preschool-kindergarten) studies the culture and traditions of a different group of countries each year.

 These studies culminate in student presentations at our annual winter celebration called the “Festival of Lights."
-Each year the program is different and focuses on midwinter traditions from around the world.
+Each year the program is different and focuses on midwinter traditions worldwide.

 The Family Dance is an evening event that is unique to Oneness.
 It is a fun and exhilarating event for all students (age 2 through 12th grade), parents, faculty and staff, where we put on our dancing shoes and dance to DJ-spun tunes!

 Each Family Dance has a theme (past themes include Under the Sea, One Love, and 70's Night) and all are invited to dress up!
 Pizza, snacks and drinks are included, and there is even a photo booth to commemorate the occasion.
 This casual event is a great way to meet students and parents across grade levels and enjoy a night of family-friendly fun!